SaumyaSingh1/SaumyaSingh1/README.md

 - 👋 Hi there, I’m **@SaumyaSingh1**
-- 👀 I’m interested in *Software Development*
+- 👀 I’m interested in *Full Stack Development*
 - 🌱 I’m currently learning Data Structures and Algorithm and Web Development